Ice129/My-World-Horror-Mod/Mod Ideas.md

 ### commented out ideas are implmented

 ## Entity Behavior Ideas
-- if Blueice129 sees the player, it has a chance to get scared, look like their mouse shook, go still nd then log out
+- if Blueice129 sees the player, it has a chance to get scared, look like their mouse shook, go still and then log out

 - register and remember if Blueice129 is in the world at the moment or not (for entity sightings)